dhcchh/VCT-Hackathon-Esports-Manager-Challenge/Data/VCT2024-Game-Changers/README-GC.md

 - **Top 5** teams from **opening games** and **Top 1** team from **opening promotion** compete within each **sub region**
 - **Top 1** team from both **sub regions** play in **Latin America finals**
 - **Top 1** team from **Latin America finals** qualifies for **Championships**

+### China
+- VCT Game Changers has nnot yet established a system in China.
 ---